Executive Search · Safety Critical, Regulated Tech

 Karveh Cavalieri

-Licensing, safety case and first of a kind delivery leadership.
+Licensing, safety case and first of a kind delivery, and AI risk and assurance leadership.

 DC